-New to Team Novo Nordisk’s professional squad for the 2018 season is 31-year-old Argentinian Emanuel Mini.
+Entering his second year with Team Novo Nordisk’s professional squad is 32-year-old Emanuel Mini.
+The Argentinian serves as Team Novo Nordisk’s first and only South American rider.
 He was diagnosed with type 1 diabetes at age 26 and first met Team Novo Nordisk when the world’s first all-diabetes pro cycling team was racing at the Tour de San Luis in Argentina (2014).
 Mini had only been diagnosed the previous year and was surprised to see people with the same condition as him racing against the best cyclists in the world.

 Mini experienced a typical childhood focused on sports and school.
 He didn’t pick up cycling until he was in his early 20s following a bet with friends the night before a competition.
 He won that bet in the race and his love of competing began.
 Fast-forward two years and in the middle of a race, Mini felt very weak, and his teammate had to help him ride to the finish.
 Afterward, he went to get checked by the doctors and learned he had elevated blood glucose levels and was diagnosed with diabetes.
 Mini thought his life was over, but thanks to a supportive doctor, he regained his health and got back on the bike.
 He went on to take 10th overall at the Argentinian Rally Championship Marathon the following year.